 I’ve been generalizing.
 Some progressive Christians stress the importance of self-esteem, and many preachers claim people are worthy and lovable.
 Yet they can’t deny their dogma deems that Jesus died for them because they’re so sinful.

-I encourage all Christians to recognize their own power and worth.
+I encourage all Christians to recognize your own power and worth.
 You are unique, valuable and beautiful, particularly if you decide to believe it.
 Your own intellect and ideals are real and valuable, and you don’t need god’s grace.
-Patronizing preachers use the bible to put you down.
+Patronizing preachers put you down, and disguise it with a veneer of benevolence.
 Don’t let them. (http://www.youtube.com/watch?feature=player_embedded&v=ElfyYA420F0).

 Thought and Emotion Suppression

 “Casting down imaginations,” wrote Paul, “and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ” (2 Cor.
-10:5, KJV).
+10:5, KJV.)
 All thoughts not focused on obeying Christ were evil.
-How convenient for him, as he implied he knew God’s mind, so could control people’s opinions!
+How convenient for him, as he implied he knew God’s mind, so could control people!
+How convenient for today’s preachers, for the same reason.

 Jesus claimed emotions such as anger or lust were sinful:

-Jesus implies that some emotions are bad, and claims God knows what you’re thinking.
-Not content with laying down rules for behavior, he wants to control your emotions as well.The celestial dictator threatens punishment for thought crime.
+Jesus claimed God knows what you’re thinking.
+Whoever wrote this wasn’t content with laying down rules for behavior, he wanted to control people’s emotions too, so he had the celestial dictator threaten punishment for thought crime.

 Emotions are natural; they help us make decisions and understand others.
 They are what they are, not bad or wrong.